ombulabs/blog/_posts/2019-01-21-sendgrid-twilio-webhooks.md

 end
 ```

 And that's pretty much it.
-I recommend you to put a debugger in the `webhook` method so you can clearly see the parameters you receive so you can tweak it to your needs.
+I recommend that you put a debugger in the `webhook` method so you can clearly see the parameters you receive so you can tweak it to your needs.

-I hope this quick tutorial had some value to you.
+I hope this quick tutorial has been of value to you.
 Feel free to ask any question in the comments section below.